How to Season a Pizza Stone

 They will also help you transfer the pizza dough and its contents without destroying the structure.

-Remember, dough sticks to both the parchment paper and the unheated pizza stone for a while until the dough is halfway cooked.
+Remember, dough sticks to the parchment paper and the unheated pizza stone for a while until the dough is halfway cooked.

 So, no huge difference will make you use the parchment paper on top of the pizza stone.
 However, the pizza stone is better!